Thoughts of suicide are surprisingly common. At any given time, around 1 in 25 people is thinking about suicide to some degree.

 The results are in: LivingWorks training has the most robust evidence base in the industry.

-Over 50 peer-reviewed studies and government reports show that LivingWorks programs increase trainee skills, improve outcomes, and save money.
+Over 50 peer-reviewed studies and government reports show that LivingWorks programs increase participant skills, improve outcomes, and save money.

 We encourage rigorous evaluation of our programs as we uphold the gold standard of evidence-based suicide prevention training.Learn more about the evidence